EQAR/deqar-docs/docs/institution_data.md

 In DEQAR, "other provider" is a provider that delivers content or provides skills training:

- 1. At higher education level (i.e. EHEA QF level 5 to 8; EQF 5 to 8; EHEA cycle first to third)
+ 1. At higher education level (i.e. EHEA QF level 5 to 8; EQF 5 to 8; EHEA cycle short to third)

  2. Does not have a full degree awarding powers (i.e. right to award bachelor, master or PhD degrees)